TransDB-de/filter-lang/README.md

 # FilterLang

-FilterLang is a domain specific language that allows users to safely filter a database through the fron-end.
+FilterLang is a domain specific language that allows users to safely and effectivley filter a database through the front-end.

 ## Introduction

 FilterLang lets you define your own set of filters a user can input.
 It is meant to be used for administrative purposes, and front-end database managment.

 User inputs are parsed into an intermediate format client-side, and compiled to a databse query server side.
-The query can only contain a specific set of instructions, making it a secure, indirect database access, no different than a parameter query.
+The query can only contain a specific set of instructions, making it a secure, indirect database access, no different than any other api query.

 Where the power of FilterLang comes from, is being able to define a huge, versatile set of filters, without having to clutter your ui.
 It also simplifies the back-end, by providing a compiled query, instad of having to construct a custom one for every scenario.